dustywhite7/Econ8310/SlidesCode/8 - From ResNet to LeNet.md

 My model had mostly pleateaued after 45 epochs, and reached a test accuracy of ~93%

-- Could use complete MNIST to do better (using \<10\% of the training data currently)
+- Could use more data like MNIST to do better
 - Could keep training to achieve higher accuracy
+- Could design a more complex model

 ---

 # What happened next?

 For more than a DECADE, networks following LeNet simply added more convolutional layers followed by pooling in a repeated pattern, adding depth to the networks in an attempt to increase accuracy.

+(Frankly, I've seen a lot of this on Kaggle, too!)

 ---